How to Design and Set a WordPress Homepage

-In your dashboard, navigate to Appearance > Customize.
+In your WordPress Admin dashboard, navigate to Appearance > Customize.
 This tool provides a live preview so that you can see exactly how your changes will appear to visitors in real-time:

 The changes that you can make will vary depending on your WordPress theme.
 For example, some themes enable you to change the sidebar’s position or remove it entirely to create a full-width layout.

 It’s worth taking the time to explore the various homepage settings to see what options are available for your theme.
 Alternatively, you can click on any area that features a blue pencil icon.
 This will open the settings for that onscreen element: